ptheywood/uosThesisTitle/readme.md

 ## Warning

-> Although usable this package is still under development and changes may/will break backwards compatibility for now (see `@todo` comments)
+> Although usable this package is still under development and changes may/will break backwards compatibility

 ## Usage

-1. Copy the `uosThesisTitle.sty` into a directory onto a directory on your `TEXPATH` (i.e. the same directory as your `.tex` files)
+1. Copy the `uosThesisTitle.sty` into a directory on your `TEXPATH` (i.e. the same directory as your `.tex` files)

 2. Include the package in your preamble
     ```